 Gelatin is the main thing that vegans look for when scrolling ingredients in their sweets.
-It’s found in many different lollipops, jellies, marshmallows, and puddings.
-This is what helps the gooey treats stick together or give them their consistency.
-The problem is that gelatain is made by boiling parts of the animals.
+It's found in many different lollipops, jellies, marshmallows, and puddings.
+This is what helps the gooey treats stick together or gives them consistency.
+The problem is that gelatin is made by boiling parts of the animals.
 The skin, bones, tendons, and ligaments of cows and pigs are boiled to make the substance.

-Gelatin is not listed as an ingredient on Sour Patch Kids, however, some people say there must be a trace amount in the candy.
+Gelatin is not listed as an ingredient in Sour Patch Kids, however, some people say there must be a trace amount in the candy.
 This is because there is no gelling agent listed in the ingredients.
-Most alternatives include pectin or agar agar.
-Some companies claim Sour Patch Kids might be made with a tiny percent of gelatin.
-Though a gel agent is not listed in the ingredients list, these candies may get their gooey feel from corn syrup and corn starch.
-Instead of using gelatin to bond together the ingredients, companies use the other bonding agents.
+Most alternatives include pectin or agar.
+Some companies claim Sour Patch Kids might be made with a tiny percentage of gelatin.
+Though a gelling agent is not listed in the ingredients list, these candies may get their gooey feel from corn syrup and corn starch.
+Instead of using gelatin to bond together the ingredients, companies use other bonding agents.

-Another thing to think about regarding these ingredients is that different companies in each country may produce Sour Patch Kids in a different way.
-The United Kingdom does list gelatin as an ingredient on their Sour Patch candy.
+Another thing to think about regarding these ingredients is that different companies in each country may produce Sour Patch Kids in different ways.
+The United Kingdom does list gelatin as an ingredient in their Sour Patch candy.
 The country where your candy is created can make a big difference.

 Artificial Colors And Flavors In Sour Patch Kids

 Artificial colors like Red 40, Yellow 5 and 6, and Blue 1 are made from petroleum, which is usually tested on animals.
 Most dyes are fed to animal testers so their potential health issues can be monitored.
-These health issues may show up the form of tumors.
+These health issues may show up in the form of tumors.
 If the animal does not pass away from the side effects of testing, they are usually euthanized after testing products.
-Tests done to animals using allura red has shown neurotoxicity.
+Tests done on animals using Allura red have shown neurotoxicity.

 Some vegans do not mind animal testing.
 Many vegans consume products with artificial colors or flavors without a second thought.
 Other vegans are strict about consuming or using any products tested on animals.